marchinn/fundamentals/Time Complexity/README.md

 As the size of an array increases, so does the time required to process an operation.
 With an growing volume of data, the time complexity also proportionally grow.
 In the first case we must check eight elements, whereas in the second we only need to check two.
 Thus, the time complexity in the second case is four times lower than in the first.

 ### _O(n log n)_
-In time complexity _O(n)_ required time is growing more than equal proportion between volume of data and time, but not so fast.
+In time complexity _O(n log n)_ required time is growing more than equal proportion between volume of data and time, but not so fast.

 The example below shows how binary search works:
 ####